mtugan/cryptoolzf/docs/installation.rst

 .. _`setup your shell environment.`: https://github.com/pyenv/pyenv#set-up-your-shell-environment-for-pyenv

-cryptoolz
+cryptoolzf
 ^^^^^^^^

-The best way to install cryptoolz after this, for regular users, is as follows:
+The best way to install cryptoolzf after this, for regular users, is as follows:

 .. code-block:: bash

-    pipx install --suffix <cryptoolz version> cryptoolz
+    pipx install --suffix <cryptoolzf version> cryptoolzf

-We want to essentially be absolutely sure that our local installation is always able to decrypt some data, so instead of updating cryptoolz we should simply always have a fresh install with a new suffix.
+We want to essentially be absolutely sure that our local installation is always able to decrypt some data, so instead of updating cryptoolzf we should simply always have a fresh install with a new suffix.
 As such, we never upgrade once downloaded versions.

 This does not mean that the library won't be backwards compatible, but this is simply the safest option for regular users.